-This is a review of the establishment's hot wings.
-The score only reflects the wings.
+This is a review of the establishment's hot wings, not the spot as a whole.

 Yes, we're still eating wings.
 We've just had to move a bit outside of our comfort zone.
 All the way to Ellensburg.

 Here you can find Wing Central, with its reputation as sort of a Mecca for hot wings.
 Their more famous restaurant can be found in the U District in Seattle, though we hit one of their satellite locations, inside Road House Grill.
 (Mind you, they also have an honest to god Ellensburg restaurant.)

 And, you know, I get it.
 I understand why the wings are popular.
 These are particularly spicy, and I'm only talking those with medium heat here.
 Wings like this are the type that can bring out the competitor in the best of us, and I can completely see why their timed challenge is tempting.